zdravkov/kendo-docs/api/wrappers/jsp/chart/seriesitem-border.md

 # \<kendo:chart-seriesItem-border\>

-The border of the points.
+The border of the points.** Applicable to bar, column, bubble, donut, pie, ohlc and candlestick series **

 #### Example
     <kendo:chart-seriesItem>